coffinzm/myMTGcollection/README.md

 # myMTGcollection
 Disclaimer: I am a hobbyist coder -- my code could probably be improved upon/be prettier.
-Feel free to tweak to your heart's content.
+Please tweak it to your heart's content.

 This Twitter bot is coded in Ruby and should run across platforms.
 Mine lives on a Raspberry Pi Zero running Raspbian.